arik-so/SwiftLightning/Documentation/BlockNotifier.md

 Before we can use the BlockNotifier, however, we need some prior setup that involves the PeerManager.

 Specifically, the BlockNotifier needs to be connected to a [ChainWatchInterface](https://docs.rs/lightning/0.0.11/lightning/chain/chaininterface/trait.ChainWatchInterface.html).

+The reason being that `ChainWatchInterface` is responsible for keeping track of which outputs and transactions we care about, whereas the BlockNotifier keeps track of objects which want to hear about new blocks, using the ChainWatchInterface to filter for relevant transactions.

 When using the bindings, that chain watch interface is a component of an `LDKNetGraphMsgHandler`, which in turn can be converted to a [RoutingMessageHandler](https://docs.rs/lightning/0.0.11/lightning/ln/msgs/trait.RoutingMessageHandler.html).